 Shellfish fall into two different groups:

-crustaceans, like shrimp, crab, or lobster
+- crustaceans, like shrimp, crab, or lobster

 Some people with shellfish allergies are allergic to both groups, but some are allergic only to one.

 Most allergic reactions to shellfish happen when someone eats shellfish.
 But sometimes a person can react to touching shellfish or breathing in vapors from cooking shellfish.

 What Are the Signs & Symptoms of a Shellfish Allergy?

-a drop in blood pressure, causing lightheadedness or loss of consciousness (passing out)
+- a drop in blood pressure, causing lightheadedness or loss of consciousness (passing out)

 How Is an Allergic Reaction to Shellfish Treated?

 If your child has a shellfish allergy (or any kind of serious food allergy), the doctor will want him or her to carry an epinephrine auto-injector in case of an emergency.